Mohan-Narayanapuram/TechPath-Mentor/README.md

 ---

 ## Acknowledgments
-- This project was developed under the guidance of Elevate Labs.
+- This project was built as part of the **Elevate Labs Internship**.

 ---